nbessi/odoo_new_api_guideline/source/environment.rst

 The new version 8.0 of OpenERP/Odoo introduce a new ORM API.

-It intends to add a more coherent and concise syntax and provide a bi-directional compatiblity.
+It intends to add a more coherent and concise syntax and provide a bi-directional compatibility.

-The new API keeps his previous root design as Model and Record but now adds new concepts like Environnement and Recordset.
+The new API keeps its previous root design as Model and Record but now adds new concepts like Environment and Recordset.

-Some aspects of the previous API will not change with this release, e.g. the domain syntax
+Some aspects of the previous API will not change with this release, e.g. the domain syntax.

 Model